TempeHS/2024IST_Ashton.C_Sky_High/README.md

 - **Levels**: The game has two levels and a tutorial to start with.
 - **Platforms**: Survive and learn about the different types of platforms.

+## Developer Documentation

+# Sky High

+## What I Intended to Create: Sky High

+Initially, **Sky High** was meant to be a 2D action game aimed at addressing the social issue of verbal bullying.
+The concept was to create a platformer where players navigate through levels filled with emotional and psychological challenges, symbolizing the impact of bullying.
+My goal was to raise awareness about how words can affect someone, turning the game into an emotional journey.

+## What I Made: Sky High

+As I began working on the game, I realized my original vision was too complex.
+I decided to scale back and change the direction, focusing more on parkour mechanics rather than addressing social issues or adding enemies.

+This game was originally made as a project for an assessment, with the intention of fitting into the "Games for Change" theme.
+However, the final version shifted to a parkour-focused game where players aim to jump and reach new heights.
+The objective was to add challenging elements, like falling platforms and tricky jumps that require precision.

+In the end, I prioritized fluid parkour gameplay over visual complexity.
+I didn’t include enemies or extra visual effects like bloom and shadows.
+Instead, **Sky High** became more of a tutorial-based experience to teach players movement techniques.
+Had I finished it completely, I would have added those additional features, but it remains a game centered on mastering movement.

+### Key Features

+- **Character Movement**: Smooth movement mechanics using W, A, and D. W is used for jumping, and A and D for horizontal movement.
+The game focuses on parkour skills like jumping between platforms.

+- **Falling Platforms**: Added falling platforms to increase the challenge, forcing players to make quick decisions or face falling and having to restart parts of the level.

+- **Level Progression**: Players advance by reaching a flag at the end of each level, tying into the parkour theme of climbing higher and aiming for the top.

+- **Music**: Created a simple soundtrack using Soundtrap to give the game a sense of excitement, though the focus remained primarily on gameplay mechanics rather than visuals or audio complexity.

+## Final Thoughts

+**Sky High** is a learning experience focused on mastering movement.
+It’s about skillful navigation and overcoming obstacles with precision, rather than confronting enemies or relying on complex visual effects.

 # Scripting Editing Software
 ![image](https://github.com/user-attachments/assets/1789bb97-b77f-46ff-aa53-b6945eb882a6)